-Indiana's Division of Student Financial Aid (SFA) determines eligibility for the Frank O'Bannon Grant (Higher Ed and Freedom of Choice) and Twenty–First Century Scholars Grant.
-The Free Application for Federal Student Aid (FAFSA) is the core document to apply for types of state grants.
+Indiana's Division of Student Financial Aid (SFA) determines eligibility for the Frank O'Bannon Grant (Higher Education and Freedom of Choice) and Twenty–First Century Scholarship.
+The Free Application for Federal Student Aid (FAFSA) is required to apply.

-There are four general eligibility requirements for all full–time state grants and scholarships:
+Below are the general eligibility requirements for all full–time state grants/scholarships:

-The award eligibility period is limited to eight semesters within a maximum of ten years.
-A student must be full–time (12 semester hours) on the census date which is 4 weeks into the semester.
-If a student has dropped below full–time, awards are cancelled and the student′s account services bill will reflect an amount due that is equal to the cancelled SSACI award.
+The award eligibility period is limited to eight semesters.
+A student must be full–time on the census date which is 4 weeks into the semester.
+If a student has dropped below full–time, awards are cancelled.
+Any resulting account balance must then be paid.